jaguardado123/3326-lab-02/README.md

 # Lab Assignment 02

-In this lab you will practice writing Java code to input user data, declare variables, use simple arithmetic, and output different data types.
+In this lab you will practice writing Java code to declare variables and output different data types.

 Same as Lab Assignment 01, you need to set up your workspace (class and main() method).